Sin #1: Deducting the wrong year for property taxes

 Sin #6: Failing to track home-related expenses

 If the IRS comes a-knockin’, don’t be scrambling to compile your records.
-Many people forget to track home office and home improvement expenses, says Meighan.
-File away documents as you go.
-For example, save each manufacturer’s certification statement for energy tax credits and lender or government statements to confirm property taxes paid.
+File or scan and store home office and home improvement expense receipts and other home-related documents as you go.

 Sin #7: Forgetting to keep track of capital gains